MannyNe2/alx-low_level_programming/README.md

-Readme within the makefile folder
+Readme within the root folder